 News

-Economic Release Snapshot: Hiring Slows in October
+Economic Release Snapshot: Hiring Accelerates in November

 Each week, we break down the latest U.S. economic reports, including what the results mean for the overall health of the economy.
 Here, you will find how economists’ forecasts compare with actual results, key takeaways to consider, as well as a list of what’s on tap for the week ahead.

 What Mattered This Week?
-Economy Slows, Markets Cheer
+U.S. Economy Chugging Along

 Ashley has been working in the customer service field since she started her first job at age 16.
 For the past ten years she worked in an office setting handling accounts payable and receivable as well as some receptionist work.
 She is very excited to learn more about the investment field.